wangxingchen2930/machine_learning/DeepLearning/RNN/README.md

 ## Gradient clipping

 Gradient clipping provides a quick fix to the gradient exploding.
 It ensures that the model does not diverge even when gradients blow up at some point during the training process.

+## Gated Recurrent Units (GRU)

+- Reset gates help capture short-term dependencies in sequences.
+- Update gates help capture long-term dependencies in sequences.

+## Long Short-term Memory (LSTM)

+This design is introduced to alleviate the vanishing gradient problem and to better capture long range dependencies within sequences.

+LSTMs have three types of gates: input gates, forget gates, and output gates that control the flow of information.

+### GRU vs LSTM
+-  The GRU is a slightly more streamlined variant that often offers comparable performance and is significantly faster to compute
+-  Training LSTMs and other sequence models (such as GRUs) are quite costly due to the long range dependency of the sequence. (addressed by transformers)